-On Sunday, March 22nd at 1 pm on WRTI 90.1 and Monday, March 23rd at 7 PM on WRTI HD-2, one of the most beloved musicians of our time, pianist Emanuel Ax—who made his Philadelphia Orchestra debut in 1975—will perform Beethoven’s Piano Concerto No. 2, from a concert last month at Verizon Hall.
+On Sunday, August 2nd at 1 pm on WRTI 90.1 and Monday, August 3rd at 7 PM on WRTI HD-2, one of the most beloved musicians of our time, pianist Emanuel Ax—who made his Philadelphia Orchestra debut in 1975—performs Beethoven’s Piano Concerto No. 2, a broadcast from a February 2020 concert at Verizon Hall.

 And, in keeping with the Orchestra’s 2019-2020 themes of BeethovenNow and WomenNow, the concert also features a Philadelphia Orchestra first-ever performance of a work from the 21st century by the Canadian composer Zosha Di Castri, titled Lineage.